Our services Spatial design

 UX in public space.

 We expect more from our environment, especially in public and semi-public places.
 Whether it’s regarding self-service, real-time personal information, avoiding waiting times or uncompromising aesthetics.
 The challenge of designing these kinds of user experiences is getting more intense, and it cries out for an interdisciplinary approach.
 We call that approach

 How do you put user experience first?
 It all starts with a vision.
-What does the desired experience look like?
-How about the role that the design will soon play?
+A vision about what the desired experience does look like.
+About the role that the design will soon play.
 Increasingly, we see that various stakeholders are involved in the design processes.
 Coming to a single vision helps us to create a clear point on the horizon, and contributes to a shared idea about where the vision needs to go.
 It provides direction and helps to supports clear communication.
-Read more about this on our Design research page.

 UX in public space

 The vision is clear, what comes next?
 It may come as a surprise, but it seems that the best way to create usable multi-functional public spaces, is to first master designing complex interactions for small screens.
 Because of their experience with complex interfaces, UX designers can oversee complex processes quickly and restructure as needed.

 By focusing on the user experience, it’s possible to reach an integrated approach to the problem quicker.
 Typically, our UX designers are also trained in industrial design.
 They’re used to doing user research and testing, so they quickly stockpile knowledge to develop the design further.
 Conceptually, this approach creates other solutions.
 Like our project for integrated e-gates at Schiphol.

 Metro and Giant